Johnnie Walker Princes Street Is The Place To Experience Scotch Whisky

 Adding to that, the centre opens its doors with a Green Tourism Gold Award – the highest sustainability accolade for a visitor attraction.
 The building includes roof terrace planters to provide herbs for garnishes and infusions for drinks, a sedum roof covering and bird boxes to encourage biodiversity.

 Johnnie Walker Princes Street is now opened to the public.
-Tickets for tours start from £25 (S$46) per person, including a 90-minute tour and three personalised Scotch whisky samples.
+Tickets for tours start from £25 (around RM 143) per person, including a 90-minute tour and three personalised Scotch whisky samples.
 For more information check out the visitor centre here.

 (Images: Diageo)